MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

 Key components of the architecture include:

 * A web application to host the interactive chat experience.
-* An Azure Cognitive Search to provide answers from your own data.
+* An Azure Cognitive Search to get answers from your own data.
 * An Azure Cognitive Services to provide:
-    * keywords to enhance the the search over your own data.
+    * keywords to enhance the search over your own data.
     * answers from the OpenAI model.

 ## Prerequisites